 - The furler needs to attach to your stem fitting on the bow in addition to the forestay.
 On Catalina 22s and similar sailboats, attach the furler to the aft-most hole.
 If possible, move the forestay to the forward hole to make space for the furler spool so it does not interfere with the forestay.

 - If you don’t have enough space behind the forestay for the furler spool, you can replace the rear machine screws in the stem fitting with a stainless steel U bolt to provide a connection for the furler and also fasten the stem plate to the foredeck like in the picture below.
-Thanks goes to my friend and Cruising Captain of the C-22 National Sailing Association, Don Boyko for this one.
+Thanks go to my friend and past Cruising Captain of the C-22 National Sailing Association, Don Boyko for this one.

 - Consider adding a pair of straight, 4″-6″ tangs below the drum to raise it a little higher above the deck and to clear nav lights or make a fairer lead aft for the furling line.